Hour One wants synthetic AI characters to be your digital avatars

 The pitch is that the lower cost per character use means that companies will be able to engage more with their customers on every level, from digital receptionists to friendly salespeople.

 “These customers can create thousands of videos simply by submitting text to these characters,” Monbiot said.
-“It appears as though real people are actually saying those words but we’re using AI to make it happen.
+“It appears as though real people are actually saying those words, but we’re using AI to make it happen.
 We’re improving communication.
 We’re obviously living in an ever-more virtual existence.
 And we’re enabling businesses of all kinds to engage in a more human way.”

-And if your avatar is speaking on behalf of you somewhere and it’s generating value, you’ll get paid for it, Monbiot said.
-Even if you’re not there.
+And if your avatar is speaking on behalf of you somewhere and it’s generating value, you’ll get paid for it, Monbiot said — even if you’re not there.
+“We have a very bright view of the future.
+If your avatar speaks, you can get paid for that,” Monbiot said.
+“So we’re at the beginning of a new future.
+And for us, that’s a future in which everybody will have a synthetic character.
+We will have virtual versions of ourselves.”

 Sam Englebardt, managing director of Galaxy Interactive (and a speaker on the subject of the metaverse at our GamesBeat Summit event), calls the approach an ethical one.
 “Hour One is a business-to-business provider of the best synthetic video tech I’ve seen to date,” Englebardt said in an email to GamesBeat.

 Oren Aharon and Lior Hakim created Hour One in 2019 with a mission of driving the economy of the digital workforce powered by synthetic characters of real-life people.
 They can use blockchain technology to verify the identity of a digital character and who owns it.
 If they’re altered or used for “deep fakes,” Hour One will be able to mark them as altered and notify people what has happened.
 The team has eight people.